dertan1170/full-stack-journey-odin/README.md

 # full-stack-journey-odin
-This repo contains all code created along the way while working on The Odin Project.
+This repository contains all code created along the way while working on The Odin Project.